Showndarya/Workshop-Content/README.md

-# Automated ML Iin Azure - Global AI Bootcamp
+# Automated ML in Azure - Global AI Bootcamp
 Datasets for GlobalAIBootcamp